Read the rest of the post ' Supersized cruise ships sound the alarm for (re)insurance industry '

-From number crunching to relationship building, Jonathan Turner, North American Property Assistant Underwriter, gives us a sneak peak into life as an underwriter at Hiscox Re & ILS, and shares some pearls of wisdom for those starting their career in the industry.
+From number crunching to relationship building, Jonathan Turner, North American Property Underwriter, gives us a sneak peak into life as an underwriter at Hiscox Re & ILS, and shares some pearls of wisdom for those starting their career in the industry.

 Let's start at the beginning.
 What drew you to Hiscox and the (re)insurance industry?